-Global education is understood to encompass development education, human rights education, education for sustainability, education for peace and conflict prevention and intercultural education; being the global dimension of education for citizenship.
+Global Education competences build on development education, human rights education, education for sustainability, education for peace and conflict prevention and intercultural education, all being the global dimension of education for citizenship.

 The North-South Centre of the Council of Europe strives to improve policies, partnerships and networks in the field of global education

 The North-South Centre works on the development of a European framework for global education and on the recognition of global education by policymakers